FlatFilers/platform-sdk-starter/README.md

     }),
     middleName: TextField('Middle'),
     lastName: TextField(),
+    email: TextField()
   },
   {
-    previewFieldKey: 'firstName',
+    previewFieldKey: 'email',
   }
 )
 ```

 Here we define the sheet we are linking to, and on the sheet set the `previewFieldKey` option that will display on the original template.
-Note: `LinkedField` can currently only be implemented in Workspaces.
+Note: `LinkedField` can currently only be implemented in Workspaces, which is why this example doesn't have a portal deployed for the LinkedSheet and BaseSheet sheets.

 ### Sheet options